Lorys89/DELL_OPTIPLEX_9030_AIO/README.md

-# Dell Optiplex 9020 USFF Hackintosh
+# Dell Optiplex 9030 AIO Hackintosh

-EFI for Dell Optiplex 9020 USFF with OpenCore bootloader
+EFI for Dell Optiplex 9030 All in One with OpenCore bootloader

 ![descrizione](./Screenshot/pc.jpg)